Loading

 Every year Vivid Sydney, the Southern Hemisphere’s leading multi-artform festival, transforms Sydney into a vibrant hub of creativity, innovation and community connection.

-Over 23 nights, light installations, music, ideas and food inspire global audiences and encourage cultural exchange across the Harbour City.
-This year the festival theme of ‘Dream’ will spark connection, wonder and reflection.
+Over 23 nights, light installations, music, minds and food inspire global audiences and encourage cultural exchange across the Harbour City.

 If you haven’t visited Vivid Sydney before (or need a refresher), read on.
 Discover the best vantage points to see the Light Walk, how to score the best tickets and where to savour the most delicious food and drinks.
 Find everything you need to know below.